 Clovis Community Medical Center is proud to lead the way in water conservation by partnering with the City of Clovis as the city’s first and largest private user of recycled water.

 Our park-like campus features large open spaces with drought tolerant trees, grasses and shrubs – using all recycled water while beautifying our grounds with plants and grass that require less water.

-The city’s recycled water is not for human consumption but can be used for landscape irrigation and other projects.
-If we did not use this water it would otherwise eventually be routed to percolation ponds for evaporation or sent down a creek or canal.
+The city’s recycled water is not for human consumption, but can be used for landscape irrigation and other projects.
+If we did not use this water it would eventually be routed to percolation ponds for evaporation or sent down a creek or canal.

 We continue to be very proactive and diligent about potable water conservation inside the hospital as well.
 The recent expansion and renovation of our hospital allowed for installation of fixtures that use less water by 29 percent for showers, 32 percent for sinks and 63 percent for toilets.